Back to Communication Skills

 3 of 12 questions.
 Beta-flagged questions are AI-drafted and pending CPA review — flag anything that looks wrong.

-Which of the following is NOT a component of non-verbal communication?
+Which of the following does NOT belong to the components of non-verbal communication?

 • A.Facial expressions